opendexnetwork/opendexnetwork.github.io/source/index.html.md

 ### Response
 Parameter | Type | Description
 --------- | ---- | -----------
-version | string | The version of this instance of xud. node_pub_key | string | The node pub key of this node. uris | string array | A list of uris that can be used to connect to this node.
-These are shared with peers. num_peers | uint32 | The number of currently connected peers. num_pairs | uint32 | The number of supported trading pairs. orders | [OrdersCount](#orderscount) | The number of active, standing orders in the order book. lnd | map&lt;string, [LndInfo](#lndinfo)&gt; | alias | string | The alias of this instance of xud. network | string | The network of this node. pending_swap_hashes | string array | connext | [ConnextInfo](#connextinfo) |
+version | string | The version of this instance of opendex. node_pub_key | string | The node pub key of this node. uris | string array | A list of uris that can be used to connect to this node.
+These are shared with peers. num_peers | uint32 | The number of currently connected peers. num_pairs | uint32 | The number of supported trading pairs. orders | [OrdersCount](#orderscount) | The number of active, standing orders in the order book. lnd | map&lt;string, [LndInfo](#lndinfo)&gt; | alias | string | The alias of this instance of opendex. network | string | The network of this node. pending_swap_hashes | string array | connext | [ConnextInfo](#connextinfo) |